Skip Navigation

 4.2.1 Setting the Power Pool price

-Suppliers offer a price for their power seven days ahead of the delivery hour.
+Currently, suppliers offer a price for their power seven days ahead of the delivery hour.
 As long as they have an acceptable operational reason, suppliers may change their volumes at any time, and may change their offer price up to two hours prior to the delivery hour.
 Suppliers cannot change their offer price after this point.
+Pursuant to the Supply Cushion Regulation, the AESO is authorized to direct long lead time assets online when the AESO’s supply cushion is forecasted to be below the baseline reserve of 932 MW.
+Among the expected REM design outcomes is the introduction of a day-ahead market pursuant to which generators lock in offers, usually before the next operating day.
+This is expected to provide generators with the ability to accurately predict their availability with more certainty and price stability but may have the opposite effect for generators without this ability, such as renewables.

 4.2.2 Offering and selling electricity into the Power Pool